 Nowadays, the dynamic business environment brings a lot of new challenges and exciting opportunities for entrepreneurs and small business owners.
-Therefore, to be relevant, successful and competitive in running any business, is all about understanding the importance of productivity and efficiency, so you can fully utilise your talent and professional skills.
-In other words, it is all about focusing on your strengths and making a large contribution to growing your business, while outsourcing and training the right people to take care of the rest.
+Therefore, to be relevant, successful and competitive in running any business, is all about understanding the importance of productivity and efficiency, so you can fully utilize your talent and professional skills.
+In other words, it is all about focusing on your strengths and making a significant contribution to growing your business, while outsourcing and training the right people to take care of the rest.

-A business magnate, investor, and philanthropist Azim Premji sums it perfectly: “The important thing about outsourcing or global sourcing is that it becomes a very powerful tool to leverage talent, improve productivity and reduce work cycles.”
+A business magnate, investor, and philanthropist Azim Premji sum it perfectly: “The important thing about outsourcing or global sourcing is that it becomes a very powerful tool to leverage talent, improve productivity and reduce work cycles.”
 Moreover, outsourcing allows companies to reduce the cost of their services or products and creates the economic expansion that lowers unemployment.

-HOW OUTSOURCING CAN ADD VALUE TO YOUR BUSINESS?
+HOW CAN OUTSOURCING ADD VALUE TO YOUR BUSINESS?

-When you are an entrepreneur, a start-up or a small business, it is only natural that over the time you can not keep up with your deadlines, successfully handle customer inquiries, manage your e-mail and website, grow your social network, do salary calculations, update accounting or simple follow up with your to-do list.
+When you are an entrepreneur, a start-up or a small business, it is only natural that over the time you can not keep up with your deadlines, successfully handle customer inquiries, manage your e-mail and website, grow your social network, do salary calculations, update accounting or just follow up with your to-do list.

 According to Timothy Ferris, author, entrepreneur, and angel investor, “Doing less meaningless work, so that you can focus on things of greater personal importance, is not laziness.
-This is hard for most people to accept because our culture tends to reward personal sacrifice instead of personal productivity.”
+It is hard for most people to accept because our culture tends to reward personal sacrifice instead of personal productivity.”

-Based on our experience working with Scandinavian companies (Denmark, Norway and Sweden), the easiest way to deal with this challenge, while growing your company, is to outsource virtual assistance service, that can help you with your accounting, bookkeeping, marketing, customer service and anything else that you have on the list.
+Based on our experience working with Scandinavian companies (Denmark, Norway, and Sweden), the easiest way to deal with this challenge, while growing your company, is to outsource virtual assistance service, that can help you with your accounting, bookkeeping, marketing, customer service and anything else that you have on the list.

 In fact, when you remove the requirement of physical presence, you create unexpected possibilities to outsource a highly experienced and qualified person from anywhere around the globe.
 Besides, a good Virtual Assistant can do more than arrange the flights or manage your schedule: he or she naturally becomes a part of your team and helps you to achieve your professional goals.
-What is more, Virtual Assistant keeps you organised, focused on bringing the value to your company, but most importantly, helps to free your and your team’s time that can be used for building the marketing strategies and making a significant progress in growing your business.
+What is more, Virtual Assistant keeps you organized, focused on bringing the value to your company, but most importantly, helps to free your and your team’s time that can be used for building the marketing strategies and making significant progress in growing your business.